HECM vs. jumbo reverse mortgage

 When jumbo makes sense — and when it doesn't

 For most homeowners, the HECM is the right choice — lower rates, stronger protections, and a growing credit line.
 The jumbo fills a specific gap for high-value homes where the FHA cap leaves too much equity on the table.
+If that's your situation, the jumbo reverse mortgage guide walks through the products, costs, and eligibility in depth.

 If you have a high-value property and aren't sure which direction to go, schedule a conversation.
 I can run estimates for both programs and show you the numbers side by side.